 - It actually doesn't cost much (if any) money to start a podcast, if you don't have an extremely high ceiling of satisfaction.
-You can literally get started with the default mic of your smartphone, or a pair of affordable mic-equipped headphones and start uploading your episodes on a free service like SoundCloud.
+You can literally get started with either the default mic of your smartphone, external lapel mics, or a pair of affordable mic-equipped headphones and start uploading your episodes on a free service like SoundCloud.

 - The fact that listening to podcasts mostly doesn't involve 'screen time' is very comforting to some people.
 It also helps people who have a difficulty in staring at a screen when they're moving in some sort of a transport vehicle.

 - Michael Wolf, who is the chief analyst of NextMarket Insights (and a notable podcaster himself), has suggested that podcasting is a much less 'crowded' space in comparison to blogging, and it also comes with a far more 'engaged' audience compared to blog post readers.

 - Podcasts offer an opportunity to multi-task while you're listening to your favorite episode.
 You can listen to them while driving, biking or doing just about anything, a major portion of which is accomplished by your reflexes.
 This is one of the reasons why podcasts are gaining popularity among practitioners of hobbies that require a lot of skill, for example skateboarding, singing and playing musical instruments like guitar, ukulele, piano, or bass.

 - For established brands that have explored traditional forms of content marketing for a while, podcasting allows them to reach new audiences, while facing significantly lesser competition to reach them.